Trump: assured by Rosenstein he's not a target of Mueller probe - NYT

 WASHINGTON (Reuters) - U.S. President Donald Trump said in an interview on Thursday that Deputy Attorney General Rod Rosenstein had assured his lawyers that the president was not a target of Special Counsel Robert Mueller’s Russia probe, the New York Times reported.

+Trump also said he had never spoken with his longtime political ally Roger Stone about WikiLeaks and the stolen Democratic Party emails it made public during the 2016 U.S. election campaign, nor had he directed anyone to do so, the Times said.

-“He told the attorneys that I’m not a subject, I’m not a target,” Trump said, according to the Times.
-The Times said when asked if that also covered the separate investigation by federal prosecutors in New York, Trump said, “I don’t know about that.”
+“He told the attorneys that I’m not a subject, I’m not a target,” Trump said of Rosenstein’s comment about the Mueller probe, according to the Times.

+Mueller is leading an investigation into what U.S. intelligence agencies have said was Russian interference in the 2016 election to help Trump win the presidency, and possible collusion between the Trump campaign and Russia.

+Trump calls the investigation a witch hunt and denies any collusion with Russia, Moscow denies meddling in the election.

 Reporting by Eric Beech; Writing by Mohammad Zargham; Editing by Sandra Maler